Radiation protection of patients

-International Atomic Energy Agency
+History

-The International Atomic Energy Agency (IAEA) has established a program on radiological protection of patients in recognition of the increasing importance of this topic.
+In 2002 International Atomic Energy Agency (IAEA) established an action plan on the radiological protection of patients in recognition of the increasing importance of this topic.
 The emphasis in the past had been on radiation protection of staff and this has helped to reduce radiation doses to staff at levels well below the limits prescribed by the International Commission on Radiological Protection (ICRP) and accepted by most countries.
 The recent emphasis on radiation protection of patients is helping in developing strategies to reduce radiation doses to patients without compromising on diagnostic or therapeutic purpose.